Board of Trustees

-The college is a reflection of its six presidents.
+The college is a reflection of its seven presidents.
 Founding president Forrest G. Murdock served until his retirement in 1958.
 He was succeeded by Stuart E. Marsee whose tenure saw 24 years of financial stability, building and growth.
 Retiring in 1982, he turned the campus over to Rafael Cortada.
 Cortada’s legacy to the college was the establishment of the Honors Transfer Program and development of the El Camino College Foundation, which raises funds for programs not supported through the general budget.
 Sam Schauerman, who had served the college first as a dean of instruction, then as vice president of instruction, became El Camino College’s fourth president from 1987 to 1995.
 Thomas M. Fallo became the fifth president in 1995 and served until his retirement in 2016.
 An alumnus of El Camino College, Fallo supported student success through a million-dollar scholarship program, and by leading the district as it sought and obtained voter approval for two facility bond measures totaling $744 million for safety and technology upgrades.
-El Camino College today is under the leadership of Dr. Dena P. Maloney, who is guiding the college through the 21st century.
+Dr. Dena Maloney was El Camino College’s sixth president.
+El Camino College today is under the leadership of Dr. Brenda Thames, who is guiding the college through the 21st century.

 El Camino College Foundation